FirstBuild/Relay/README.md

 ```
     uint16_t getPeriodInSeconds(void);
 ```
-Get the period fo the operation of the relay in seconds.
+Get the period of the operation of the relay in seconds.

 ### Testing